Is it mandatory to prepare and submit cash flow statement for unlisted public companies and private companies, whether small or midsized in nature?

 And as such cash flow statement started becoming part of financial statements to the Companies wherever criteria as prescribed in the accounting standard were met.

 In the accounting standard-3 “Cash flow statements” it is provided that “this accounting standard is not mandatory for Small and medium sized Companies, as defined in the notification.
+If you are having issues with your cash processes you can use WECU to improve your cash management.

 Now as per the new Companies act, 2013 the term “financial statements” has been defined under section 2(40) as “financial statement” in relation to a company, includes-